Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Real-World Experiments

 \section{Real-World Experiments}

 To address contribution~\ref{contrib:experiments}, we present here the setup and results from our real-world experiments.
 We use \toolname to evaluate the performance variability of three \mves: Minecraft, Forge, and PaperMC.
 Our experiments use the workloads described in \Cref{sec:design:workloads}, and are conducted on two commercial cloud environments, Amazon~AWS and Microsoft~Azure, as well as on DAS-5, a supercomputer for scientific workloads~\cite{das5}.
-Our \textbf{M}ain \textbf{F}indings are: